 Background

 LL.M.
 1990, LL.D.
 2011.
-I have been working at the Department of Law since 2001 and currently serve as Deputy Head of Department.
+I have been working at the Department of Law since 2001.
 Previously I worked in the Swedish courts system, completed the Swedish education training for judges (appointed associate judge 1997), and served as a Swedish prosecutor (1999-2001).
 I am a member of the disciplinary committee at Umeå University.

 Research

-In recent years I have been project leader in the research project Policing in Sweden – Efficiency and Rule of Law in Police Work.
-Publications stemming from the project is to be find on this site, in Publications.
+Earlier I have been project leader in a finished research project Policing in Sweden – Efficiency and Rule of Law in Police Work.

 My dissertation – The Prosecutor as Gatekeeper – was about the Swedish prosecutor’s powers to decide which criminal cases ought (or ought not) be investigated, prosecuted, and tried in court.
 Specifically I studied the legal regulation of issues of prosecution and the duty to investigate.

-I teach criminal procedure within Umeå University’s law program and within the Swedish Police Authority’s national training program for preliminary investigators.
+I teach criminal procedure within Umeå University’s law program, and within courses for police students and police officerst.
 In addition I supervise master’s thesis projects and other individual written work for law students and police students.
 I also serve as an advisor to doctoral students in law.